 - Italian Instant Pot Meatballs in Sauce

-- Brined Pork Chops with Apples and Onions
+- Pork Chops with Caramelized Apples and Onions

 If you make this recipe, please post a comment and rating down below.
 If you want to be notified every time I post a new recipe, subscribe to my blog and give me a follow on my social accounts: instagram, pinterest, twitter, youtube.
 See you next time!